MixeroTN/ImJustAFish/README.md

 ## FAQ

-- **Why I'm not providing the ready .exe file?** Transparency and...
-Windows Defender.
-The program isn't certified and will be captured by Defender unless it has been made on your computer.
-I'm not sure what exactly is causing this.
+- **Windows Defender warns about .exe downloaded from the Releases page!** The program isn't certified and can be even captured by Defender unless it has been made on your computer.
+We also know this code can be understood as malicious.